How Do I Test Whether I Am Pregnant or Not?

 Where Can I Get a Pregnancy Test?

-If you want to avoid being recognized as you purchase a pregnancy test, you can simply order one online.
+You can order one online if you want to avoid being recognized as you purchase a pregnancy test.

-If you are unsure whether your home pregnancy test result was accurate, or if you are feeling anxious, because you are suspecting a pregnancy, ask your doctor whether a blood test might be right for you.
+If you are unsure whether your home pregnancy test result was accurate, or if you are feeling anxious because you suspect a pregnancy, ask your doctor whether a blood test might be right for you.

 The abbreviation ß-hCG stands for human chorionic gonadotropin.
-This hormone begins to be released in the body of a pregnant woman after implantation of the fertilized egg in the uterus.
+This hormone begins to be released in a pregnant woman's body after implantation of the fertilized egg in the uterus.

-This pregnancy hormone produces the hormone progesterone, which is responsible for preparing the uterus for pregnancy.
+This pregnancy hormone produces the hormone progesterone, which is responsible for preparing the uterus for pregnancy, thus ensuring that the embryo is supplied with nourishment.

 If your test was positive, you are probably wondering what to do next.
-Make an appointment with your gynecologist as soon as possible.
+It would make sense to see your gynecologist as soon as possible.
+But of course, you can also allow for some time to yourself to let the news sink in.